Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

 Radiation therapy is one way to destroy cancer cells.
-Cancer cells continue to die for months after the therapy ends.
-Radiation can be delivered from material placed inside the prostate gland.
-This is called interstitial brachytherapy.
-“Seeds” (tiny pieces of radioactive material) are implanted in the prostate.
-These seeds can be either permanent or temporary.
+Cancer cells die for months after the therapy ends.
+Radiation can be given from outside or from inside the body.
+Radiation given from inside the prostate gland is called internal radiation.
+It’s also known as interstitial brachytherapy.

 Bleeding or inflammation of the bladder or rectum